Take Better Photos

 Seeing like a child

 I just did an experiment.
-I lent my 4-year old daughter Isabella my compact digital camera to see what would happen.
+I lent my 4-year old daughter Isabella a compact digital camera to see what would happen.
 I didn't supervise... just stayed in the office, nervously waiting for a crunching noise.

 I got a running commentary as she went around the house gleefully shooting whatever she wanted.